 I get A’s because that is the highest grade there is.
 I am a person that does the best in everything I do.
 That is just who I am.
 Being the best is my identity.

-Once you have shaped their identity and given them the drive, the next thing you should give your children is skills to manage the most important resource in the world: time.
+Once you have shaped their identity and given them the drive, the next thing you should give your children are the skills to manage the most important resource in the world: time.

 One of the first things I share with my students is that there are 168 hours in a week.
 There is plenty of time for everything if you plan it well.
-I teach them how to schedule according to the subjects that needs most attention to the one that needs least attention.
-I can tell which subject is which after they have gone thru Pasxcel’s Discovery Session with me.
+I teach them how to schedule according to the subjects that need most attention to the one that needs the least attention.
+I can tell which subject is which after they have gone through Pasxcel’s Discovery Session with me.

 After the Discovery Session, I sit down with parents and the student to help them set clear and measurable goals they can achieve in a timeline of their choice.
-Obviously going for Ungraded to A* within a week is not possible.
+Obviously, going from Ungraded to A* within a week is not possible.
 Going from D to A within 3 months is quite the norm at Pasxcel.
-Having clearly spelled out milestone along the way helps the student keep an eye on the prize.
+Having clearly spelt out milestones along the way helps the student keep an eye on the prize.

 Most people equate focusing on the journey to participation medals.
-No, I sincerely do not support participation medal.
+No, I sincerely do not support participation medals.
 That is not what I am championing.

 I am a fanatic of daily improvements.
 I believe knowledge and skills are a lot like compound interest.
 It looks small on the first day or the 10th day but in a year it would have snowballed to the level you can’t even recognize.

-By teaching your children (our students), to focus on the process, we mold determined and resilient young adults who will choose to focus on what is within the control.
+By teaching your children (our students), to focus on the process, we mold determined and resilient young adults who will choose to focus on what’s within their control.
 Every.
 Single.
 Time.

 What you focus on grows.
 The more they focus on what they can control, the more they will be able to control.

 Most importantly, this removes anxiety around results.
 Children will learn to shift their value system towards the process and not the end goal.
-They will realise that no matter what the results, they should give and will always do their best.
+They will realise that no matter what the results are, they should give their all and always do their best.

 So how can you teach them to focus on the process?
 That brings us to the bonus point.

 One of our student’s parent is amazing in this regard.
-Her boys have an extensive amount of physical activity they do on a daily basis combined with study and reading time.
-All this activities are clearly scheduled into their week.
+Her boys have an extensive amount of physical activity they do on a daily basis combined with studying and reading time.
+All these activities are clearly scheduled into their week.
 There is strong structure to their days and weeks.

-This serves two purpose.
+This serves two purposes.
 First, it gives her boys the identity that they are capable of achieving a diverse set of goals.
-Second it signals to them that their identity is not tied down to how well their exam results are.
+Second, it signals that their identity is not tied down to how well their exam results are.
 Exams are just a part of the whole equation.

-To build up the whole equation of a wholesome and robust individual, I usually tweak the balance scorecard method to be customized to each student strength and weakness.
-Starting from the big goals, I work with them to back track to their daily routines.
-Parents who are not from consulting background can Google it up and make your own framework or you could DM me, I can share the framework I use for my students.
+To build up the whole equation of a wholesome and robust individual, I usually tweak the balanced-scorecard method to be customized to each student’s strengths and weaknesses.
+Starting from the big goals, I work with them to backtrack their daily routines.
+If you are a parent who is not from a consulting background you can Google it up and make your own framework or you could DM me, so I can share the framework I use for my students.

-Those are the few things that I find would be more useful than scolding, guilt tripping or worst still, giving motivational speech to your teenagers.
+Those are the few things that I find more useful than scolding, guilt-tripping or worst still, giving a motivational speech to your teenagers.